mikeromero2/markdown/buffalo_soldiers_quote.md

-# Buffalo Soldiers website V.1.2 Quote:
+# Buffalo Soldiers Web App V.1.2
-##### broken down by functionality
+##  Development Quote:

+# Total price (Features described below)

+### $7.00 / mo / ch (rounded down)
+### $2,900 development fee

+# Application Features:
-# #1 - Content management system:
+## #1 - Content management system:
-Allows content creators to be assigned to specific chapters to create and edit events, news posts and edit the about and landing pages and any other content areas that you want to be editable.
+Allows content creators (Chapter admins) to create and edit events, news posts and the 'about' and landing pages and any other content areas that you want to be editable.

 ### Solution used:
 A self hosted instance of the open source CMS, 'Strapi' with a custom integration to allow content to be partitioned and separated by chapter.